Where has all the LPG gone?

 “Any reduction [in LPG availability] might affect anyone travelling outside of Victoria,” Mr Case said.

+The reason for the decline centres heavily on the imminent shutdown of local vehicle manufacturing, which has for decades been the backbone of the LPG industry.
 The decline in large car sales from about 2010 also saw a corresponding drop-off in demand for LPG-powered vehicles.

 From 2006 the industry was selling upwards of 13,000 new LPG vehicles each year, something that dwindled to just 2061 in 2015, according to figures from the Federal Chamber of Automotive Industries.